atmoos/commands/progressTree/readme.md

 This library abstracts that away from each sub task and maps the _process tree_ automatically.

 No sub task needs to have any knowledge about the overall process in which it is embedded.

+## ToDos
+This is an incomplete list of open topics:

+- API Changes: Some constructs are a bit verbose or semantically clumsy.
+- Performance: The performance impact is likely quite significant.
+I aim to improve on this.
+- More efficient way to disable progress reporting by injecting a top-level empty progress reporter.

 # Examples
 These are very basic examples of how this library can (and should) be used.
 There are extension methods available that simplify some scenarios.